 Biology 513:Teaching Science: The Learner as Individual, A Field ExperienceVIEW MORE >>

-MAT students work as apprentices with one of their mentor-teacher partners in the fall quarter for a ten-week cycle.
 Students act as full-time apprentices and research partners, assuming increasing responsibility for instruction and collecting and analyzing data with their mentor teachers.
 In a radical departure from conventional student-teaching models, apprentices work closely with their mentors, moving gradually from participant observer to teaching assistant to co-teacher and, finally, assuming primary responsibility for classroom instruction in all its dimensions.
 The mentor teacher and the graduate adviser observe regularly and provide ongoing formative evaluations in close collaboration with the student.
 Students also meet with their MAT peers throughout the student-teaching cycle to support each other through shared writing, reflection, and discussion.
-7 credits.

-The MAT student completes the apprenticeship cycle with a second mentor teacher for an eleven-week period that ends in mid-May.
+The MAT student completes the apprenticeship cycle with a second mentor teacher during the spring term.
 The field experience is structured to provide the MAT student with ongoing guidance and feedback from the graduate adviser and the mentor teacher.
 An apprenticeship model that emphasizes the guided acquisition of teaching competencies, carefully monitored by mentor and adviser, insures that student learning in the public school classroom is not compromised and that the apprentice is held to standards in teaching that reflect program concerns for authentic learning in the disciplines.
 MAT students continue to meet weekly as a group to share and reflect upon their experiences.
-10 credits.